oamg/convert2rhel/CONTRIBUTING.md

 To work around this, go to extensions tab and select Ignore Updates on the extension, thereafter select install a new version and install `2022.8.1`.
 It will prompt to reload the window, make sure the right version is installed after reload.
 Now debugging should work

+##### Pylance couldn't create connection to server
+In different version of `ms-python.vscode-pylance` than `2023.11.10` pylance can't connect to server which results in missing language support.
+We have pinned the version but VS Code might auto-update the extension.

+To work around this, go to extensions tab and select Ignore Updates on the extension, thereafter select install a new version and install `2023.11.10`.
+It will prompt to reload the window, make sure the right version is installed after reload.
+Now language support should work.

 ### Dependencies for local development

 We have some required dependencies you should have installed on your system